jaimemendozadev/kohactive-email/README.md

 ## Starting the App

-In the root of the app, run the following command in your terminal: `$ npm start`
+In the root of the app, run `$ npm install` to install all the app dependencies.
+Wait until everything finishes loading.

+Run the `$ npm start` command in your terminal to start the app.

 Go to `http://localhost:3000` in your favorite browser to start using the app.